openbaton/fm-system/README.md

 create database faultmanagement;
 ```

 Once the database has been created, you should create a user which will be used by the FM system to access and store data on the database.
-If you decide to use the **root** user you can skip this step, but you need to modify the `fms.properties` file accordingly as defined in the next section.
+If you decide to use the **root** user you can skip this step, but you need to modify the `openbaton-fms.properties` file accordingly as defined in the next section.
-By default username and password are set with the following values in the fms.properties properties file (see next section if you plan to use a different user and password):
+By default username and password are set with the following values in the `openbaton-fms.properties` properties file (see next section if you plan to use a different user and password):

 * username=fmsuser
 * password=changeme